mmashewske/hmcfall2017/README.md

 # hmcfall2017
-My code from the Harvey Mudd Programming Contest which can be found hereL
+My code from the Harvey Mudd Programming Contest which can be found here:

 https://open.kattis.com/contests/u8i3ug